 The following analysis summarises the Authority's potential maximum exposure to credit risk, based on actual experience in terms of deposits and the percentage of debt which has been written off as unrecoverable over the last 5 years in terms of debtors.
-There were six deposits as at 31 March 2014 showing on the Balance Sheet and four of these were repaid to the Authority before the date this Statement of Accounts was authorised for issue.
-The remaining deposits are expected to be repaid by August 2014.
+There were six deposits as at 31 March 2015 showing on the Balance Sheet and three of these were due to be repaid to the Authority by July 2015.
+The remaining three deposits are in call accounts.